FastVPSEestiOu/debian_netconsole/README.md

 /etc/init.d/netconsole start
 ```

-Test connection on client:
+Test connection on the client side:
 ```bash
 echo "Test" > /dev/kmsg
 ```

-On server:
+On the server side:
 ```bash
 tcpdump -A 'port 614'
 tcpdump: verbose output suppressed, use -v or -vv for full protocol decode